melihakay/quartz/content/README.md

 # Notes - Melih Akay
-GitHub repository for my shared notes.
-Using Quartz or Obsidian to inspect is highly recommended.
+GitHub repository for my shared notes and my portfolio.
+Using Obsidian to inspect is highly recommended.